Kicksecure/dist-base-files/README.md

 non-zero exit code.
 Shows exit code on unexpected non-zero exit code.
 Enables xtrace (-x) for maintainer script when DEBDEBUG environment variable is set to 1.
 Provides SKIP_SCRIPTS environment variable to skip scripts by name.
 Provides provide color function.
-Enables pipefail.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)